recSlayer/type-modeling/README.md

 ### Part 1.3: Implement get() and set()

 Make the rest of the tests pass by implementing `PythonObject.get()` and `PythonObject.set()`.
 When implemented correctly, these will make all the remaining tests pass — but they should not require a large amount of code.

 I recommend making the tests pass one at a time, _in the order they appear in the test class_.
 They are set up to guide you through a good implementation strategy.

+### Part 1.4: Test null overrides

+The tests I’ve provided for you cover the problem domain fairly well, but there is one crucial test missing.
+Calling `set()` should _always_ override any value from either `type` or `base` — _even when setting the attribute to null_.
+Depending on how you implemented it, this might already work…or setting an attribute to `null` might incorrectly re-expose the inherited value.

+You last task: **add an `overrideInheritedAttrsWithNull` test** to `PythonObjectTest` to test this scenario.
+(You will see a TODO for it.
+Don’t forget to remove the TODO when you’ve implemented the test!)

+Think: What are you testing?
+Is there a strange corner case you need to check?
+Look at and understand the other tests, and use them as a starting point.

+Make sure your new test passes, fixing your `PythonObject` implementation if necessary.

 ### Wrap it up